vuejs/devtools-next/docs/guide/browser-extension.md

 :::tip ⚠️

 This feature is still under development and coming soon.
+(TODO: Indicate aproximate release date)

 :::